ANRMoMoPlasm/ORedOx159/README.md

 # ORedOx159
-The ORedOx159 database is a chemical database containing 159 reduction and oxydation potentials of organic molecules
+The ORedOx159 database is a chemical dataset containing 159 reduction and oxydation potentials of 159 organic molecules.